Rasta Pasta! Are you ready for a colorful meal bursting with flavor? Here it is!

 - Cheese – Parmesan and Mozzarella.

-Cook pasta in salted water according to the directions on the package.
+1. Cook Pasta: Boil it in salted water according to the directions on the package to al dente.

 Replace the cream with coconut cream.
 Chill a can of coconut milk in the fridge.
 Then, without shaking the can, open it and skim the cream from the top of the can.
 Use that coconut cream instead of regular cream.